 The Company has identified and documented the key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.

-The key drivers for credit risk on loan portfolios are: Cambodia GDP at Constant 2000 Price, Unemployment, and USD-KHR Exchange Rate.
+The key drivers for credit risk on loan portfolios are: Cambodia nominal GDP, interest rate fixed deposit 12 months, current account balance /GDP and Cambodia Foreign Reserves.

 (d) Measurement of ECL

 The key inputs used for measuring ECL are: